Dhiraj240/GitBot-v1/Readme.md

 ## Note

 ###### The commands you are executing must be done in a virtual environment because this project has different dependencies and if you do not follow it, then there may be the case that it can hamper your someother project.

+## Do Provide a *satr* or *fork* it.